dball/paginated_table/README.md

 pagination and sort links will be decorated with rails ujs remote AJAX links, the results of which overwrite the paginated_table div.

+Table rows will have an attribute named `data-datum-id` whose value is the result of calling `dom_id` on the view with the datum.

 ### Output

     <div class="paginated_table">